mjendrusch/salad/README.md

 # Getting started
 ## Installing salad
-*Note: salad installation is currently broken, for now refer to https://github.com/mjendrusch/salad/issues/4 for a workaround.*

 You can install `salad` the following way:
 1. Clone this git repository: `git clone https://github.com/mjendrusch/salad.git`